-Because Statistics Sweden is responsible for the majority of the provision of data from enterprises and organisations, steps taken by Statistics Sweden are of vital importance regarding costs to data providers.
-Similar to the other agencies, Statistics Sweden is looking into the possibilities of collecting data from administrative sources, improving questionnaires and offering various ways of providing data.
+Because Statistics Sweden is responsible for the majority of data provision from enterprises and organisations, the steps taken by Statistics Sweden are of vital importance in reducing costs to data providers.
+As with other agencies, Statistics Sweden is always investigating the possibilities of collecting data from administrative sources, improving questionnaires and offering various ways of providing data.

-A special working group has been formed for contacts with large enterprises participating in a number of Statistics Sweden's surveys.
-The purpose is to create a mutual understanding for each other's terms and conditions, and thereby make it easier for enterprises to provide data of good quality.
+A special working group has been formed for contacts with large enterprises that participate in a number of Statistics Sweden's surveys.
+The purpose is to create a mutual understanding for each other's conditions and circumstances, and thereby make it easier for enterprises to provide data of good quality.

 The statistical agencies consult with the Board of Swedish Industry and Commerce for Better Regulation and the Swedish Association of Local Agencies and Regions prior to any changes in data collection processes.
 This applies to new statistics as well as expansions and reductions.
-The Swedish Better Regulation Council should also be consulted for a statement when changes in regulations may affect enterprises.
+The Swedish Better Regulation Council should also be consulted when changes in regulations may affect enterprises.